 In recent years, doctors now use minimally invasive techniques.
 Instead of an 8-10 inch incision, some can go between 2-5 inches long.
 This can help lessen blood loss, minimise pain after surgery, shorten hospital stay and reduce scar formation.

-Dr Dutton conducts an exhaustive evaluation to ensure that he uses an approach that is suitable for you.
+A/Professor Dutton conducts an exhaustive evaluation to ensure that he uses an approach that is suitable for you.
 It is a systematic process where conservative treatments are always considered before a full-blown surgery becomes the final option.

-One of the specialised treatments available today which Dr Dutton adapts, such is the Birmingham Hip Arthroplasty (BHA) or Resurfacing (BHR).
+One of the specialised treatments available today which A/Professor Dutton adapts, such is the Birmingham Hip Arthroplasty (BHA) or Resurfacing (BHR).
 It is a bone-conserving approach where an all-metal bearing couple that can help preserve rather than replace the femoral head and neck.
 There have been almost 200,000 BHA implantations worldwide.